TABLE OF CONTENTS

 Visual Brand Identity

-- Logo.
-Approved logo versions and unapproved variations, along with logo sizing rules
+- Logo — Approved logo versions and unapproved variations, along with logo sizing rules

-- Fonts
+- Typefaces

 Verbal Brand Identity

-- Naming conventions.
-How you refer to products and services, and how you use and define acronyms.
+- Naming conventions — How you refer to products and services and how you use and define acronyms

-- Tagline.
-Your promise in a nutshell?
-Make it catchy and memorable
+- Tagline — Your promise in a nutshell (make it catchy and memorable)

 At LAIRE, we also found ourselves face-to-face with this a few years ago.
-But the good news is that we looked at what was going on and didn't like what we saw.
+We looked at what was going on and didn't like what we saw, so we systematically started to reshape our brand.
+This included creating a brand guide for the very first time.

 Not sure where to start?
 We walk you through it step-by-step with examples.